 Sell your story without tears

-I've been a journalist for 20 years.
+I've been a journalist for over 20 years.
 In that time I've been on the receiving end of thousands of press releases, flyers, phone calls and 'promotional novelties'.

 Some of it's great.
 A well-written press release makes me so excited I can't wait to pick up the phone and find out everything about the subject.